 Mobitz I AV block (Wenckebach) occurs IN the AV node (this is the only piece of conductive tissue in the heart which exhibits the ability to conduct at different speeds).

 Mobitz II AV block occurs AFTER the AV node in the bundle of His or Purkinje fibres.

 Occurs at or after the AV node resulting in a complete blockade of distal conduction.

 Shortened PR interval

-If the PR interval is short, this means one of two things:
+If the PR interval is shortened, this can mean one of two things:

-This is where you assess the individual waves of the QRS complex.waves
+To assess morphology, you need to assess the individual waves of the QRS complex.

-The mythical ‘delta wave’ is a sign that the ventricles are being activated earlier than normal from a point distant to the AV node.
+The mythical ‘deltawave‘ is a sign that the ventricles are being activated earlier than normal from a point distant to the AV node.
 The early activation then spreads slowly across the myocardium causing the slurred upstroke of the QRS complex.
-Note – the presence of a delta wave does NOT diagnose Wolff-Parkinson-White syndrome.
-This requires evidence of tachyarrhythmias AND a delta wave.

-Isolated Q waves can be normal.
 A pathological Q wave is > 25% the size of the R wave that follows it or > 2mm in height and > 40ms in width.
-A single Q waves is not a cause for concern – look for Q waves in an entire territory (anterior / inferior) for evidence of previous MI.

 R and S waves